IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 Credit rating agencies regularly downgrade the credit ratings of companies that experience a data breach or cyber attack.

-Just like in your personal life, you are in control of your debt, your credit score, and how you handle your money.
+Just like in your personal life, you control your debt, credit score, and how you handle your money.

-Same goes for your business.
-Financially, you’re putting your business at risk if you aren’t making sure the financials of your network and infrastructures are safe.
+The same goes for your business.
+Financially, you’re putting your business at risk if you aren’t making sure your network's and infrastructures' financials are safe.

 7. Wasted Time Spent on Disruption or Destruction

-How much downtime can you afford to lose when a data breach takes place?
+How much downtime can you lose when a data breach occurs?
 We’re assuming your answer is,

 “I can’t afford to close the doors of my business ever… even if it’s just for a week!”